lmammino/loige.co/astro/src/content/posts/2022-08-09_invite-only-microsites-with-nextjs-and-airtable/index.md

 const messages = {
   title: 'Secret Pizza Party!',
   date_and_place: 'Dec 31st 2022 - 122 and 1/8th, New York City',
+  invitation:
-  invitation: 'You have been invited to the most awesome secret pizza party of the year!',
+    'You have been invited to the most awesome secret pizza party of the year!',
   question: 'Are you coming?',
   answer1: 'Cowabunga! (yes)',
   answer2: 'Nitwits! (no)',
-  secret_person: 'Shredder'
+  secret_person: 'Shredder',
 }

 export type Messages = typeof messages